-• The toilet must be within easy reach (max 300m) of the working area and be in good working condition and cleaned on a daily basis.
+- Toilets must be at least 50m away from any watercourse - The toilet must be within easy reach (max 300m) of the working area and be in good working condition and cleaned on a daily basis.
 Toilet paper must be provided.
-The toilets must be emptied on a weekly basis or when full or when instructed by the ECO on site.

-- Disposal arrangements must be made in advance and cleared with the ECO before construction starts.
-Sanitation provision and servicing must be to the satisfaction of the ECO. - The Contractor must ensure that toilets are emptied prior to any builders' holidays, and/or weekends. - Toilets must be of a neat construction and must be provided with doors and locks and must be secured to prevent them blowing over. - NB: No burying of any waste material on or near the construction site nor anywhere on the surrounding property is permitted. - Eating areas that are allocated for workers must be established in an environmentally acceptable manner and in line with all OH & Safety Act regulations.
+The toilets must be emptied on a weekly basis or when full or when instructed by the ECO on site. - Disposal arrangements must be made in advance and cleared with the ECO before construction starts.
+Sanitation provision and servicing must be to the satisfaction of the ECO - The Contractor must ensure that toilets are emptied prior to any builders' holidays, and/or weekends. - Toilets must be of a neat construction and must be provided with doors and locks and must be secured to prevent them blowing over. - NB: No burying of any waste material on or near the construction site nor anywhere on the surrounding property is permitted. - Eating areas that are allocated for workers must be established in an environmentally acceptable manner and in line with all OH & Safety Act regulations.
 All on site and on route workers temporary eating areas must be have acceptable toilet and refuse management systems in place and these areas must have suitable refuse receptacles' available for the containment and disposal of general litter and refuse.

-6.10.22 Discharge of construction water
+6.11.22 Discharge of construction water